Banknotes of Denmark, 1997 series: Security features

 The design of each banknote in the series incorporates various security devices.
-When the banknotes are tilted, various motifs appear in the hologram.
-Also, fluorescent colours, which are visible under ultraviolet light, are used on both sides of the banknotes.
+When the banknotes are tilted, various motifs appear in the hologram, including a hologram showing its value in both Roman and Arabic numbers.
+Fluorescent colours, which are visible under ultraviolet light, are also used on both sides of the banknotes.
+Some of these features were not part of the series' original run, but were integrated between 2002 and 2005.

 50 kroner: The hologram alternately shows the figure 50, the Roman numeral L and a flower.
 Fluorescent effects: Centaur on obverse and green print on the reverse.

 100 kroner: Hologram: Two musical notes, the Roman numeral "C." and the number "100."
 When the note is tilted the "C" grows larger and a rainbow appears.
 Using a magnifying glass, it is possible to see a microprinted "100" in the outer line around the letter "C." Fluorescent effects: Basilisk on obverse and orange print on the reverse.

 200 kroner: Hologram: A lion, the Roman numeral "CC," and the number "200."
 When the note is tilted the "CC" grows larger.
 Fluorescent effects: Lion on obverse and green print on the reverse.

 500 kroner: Hologram: An atom, the number 500, and the Roman numeral "D".
 The current version of the 500 kroner banknote was designed to be very hard to counterfeit.
 The hologram cannot be colour copied.
 Fluorescent effects: Knight on obverse and orange print on the reverse.

 1000 kroner: Hologram: A palette, the number 1000 and the Roman numeral "M".
 Fluorescent effects: Horseman on obverse and orange print on the reverse.

-During 2002–2005, additional security features were added.